 In addition to folder structure try tagging files.
-The benefit of tagging is the ability to add multiple tags to a file, such as tagging a marketing kit for Client XYZ with a “marketing kit” tag and a “Client XYZ” tag.
+The benefit of tagging is the ability to add multiple tags to a file, such as tagging a marketing kit for Client XYZ with a “marketing kit” tag and a “Client XYZ” tag (Use AI keywording for this purpose).
 Then you can see all marketing kits together or all files related to “Client XYZ” together, depending on your query.
 With tags, you don’t have to pick an organization scheme up front.

 For example, you’re a creative agency and you need to whip up a quick collection of projects with certain characteristics for a new client.
 For example, you are going to develop a new corporate style for a new client, and the client wants to see the examples of similar projects you’ve done before.
 You remember that you worked on one of such projects in May 2019.
 You remember that some of the work was done by designers, some by the sales department, some by event managers, etc.

 You can use a data-based structure to store this report or just add “department,” “report type,” and “date” tags to the file and avoid folders altogether.
 So when you want to find this file again, you can search for it by tags.
 The key to tagging is to tag every new file immediately and consistently.
 Without a folder structure to fall back on, tags are all that’s keeping your files from getting lost in the chaos.

 Combine tagging with folder structure using DAM

 Here, Digital Asset Management (DAM) software like Pics.io will be of great help allowing you to combine folder structure with tagging.
 In such a way you can link all your files in different projects together and easily navigate across them.

 For example, you can group files in collection per projects (clients), per dates and per file types.
 In this case, each file will present in three different collections simultaneously.
 Then you can easily find it according to its date, related project or file type.